algal/swiftlinux/README.md

 These are just scripts which automate the instructions from the Swift website.
 The scripts themselves are pretty self-explanatory.
 The main tricky part is downloading and install a few development dependencies that cannot be installed automatically through apt-get.
 These are version 3.6 of clang, and a more current version of cmake.

+Not that, by default, this script builds a _debug_ configuration of the Swift compiler and runs tests.
+That is the effect of the command `utils/build-script -t` in the `go-03-build.sh` script.
+If instead you simply want to build Swift in its _release_ configuration, then instead you should do `utils/build-script -r`.

+## Compatibility

+This script is known good for Ubuntu 14.04 LTS, as supplied by AMI `ami-d732f0b7`, and with the state of the apt-get repos and the Swift source repos as they exist on 2016-10-30, 10:31am SF time.

 ## Also, docker

-If you want to install a more current version of Docker, there's also a script for that.
+If you want to install a current version of Docker on your ubuntu box, there's also a script for that.
 You could even do the entire build within a docker container.
 Or you could run the constituent scripts within a docker container and commit the image after each step, if you wanted the ability to rollback the filesystem.